 Student Health and Safety

+Animals on District Property or at School Activities

+The presence of animals on district property and at school activities shall relate to curricular objectives and shall be permitted in accordance with procedures developed by the Superintendent to include, but not be limited to, consideration of acceptable risk, students’ safety, and assist dogs for the handicapped.
+A written request for the presence of animals shall be submitted to the Superintendent who shall determine if the request complies with administrative guidelines.

 Suicide Prevention

 All employees with job duties requiring direct contact with students in grades six (6) through twelve (12) shall complete a minimum one (1) hour of high-quality suicide prevention training, including the recognition of signs and symptoms of possible mental illness.
 Such training shall be in-person, by live streaming, or via video recording and may be included in the four (4) days of professional development required by statute.
 The District shall provide suicide prevention materials for review by any employee subject to training hired during a year in which the in-person, live streaming, or video recording training is not required.3